qor/doc/admin/extend_admin.md

 If you want to pass some configurations to view, Meta Config is for you, different type of Metas usually have different things to configure, like meta `select one`, you can configure its data source, open type, for meta `rich editor`, you can configure its used plugins, asset manager.

-For your created meta types, if you have reuqirements to pass configuration to views, its better to create a Meta Config for it, e.g:
+For your created meta types, if you have requirements to pass configuration to views, it's better to create a Meta Config for it, e.g:

 ```go
 type FancyMetaConfig struct {